zavalab/ADAM_Documentation/input_files.md

 Here is how it would look in a demand file used in ADAM:
 </p>

 | # | Latitude | Longitude | Product ID | Price | Capacity |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | d1 | 43.0731 | -89.4012 | p2 | 0.06 | 1700 |
 | ...  | ... | ...  | ... | ...  | ... |

 <p>
-    We can now interpert <b>d1</b> as a demand node located at <b>43.0731 N, 89.4012 W</b> which demands a <b>maximum of 1700 kWh of bio-electricity</b> per time basis at a price of <b>$0.06 USD per kWh</b>.
-In other words, d1 is buying bio-electricity at a price of $0.06 USD per kWh and can buy a maximum of 1700 kWh of bio-electricity per time basis.
+    We can now interpret <b>d1</b> as a demand node located at <b>43.0731 N, 89.4012 W</b> which demands a <b>maximum of 1700 kWh of bio-electricity</b> per time basis at a price of <b>$0.06 USD per kWh</b>.
+In other words, d1 is buying bio-electricity at a price of $0.06 per kWh and can buy a maximum of 1700 kWh of bio-electricity per time basis.
 </p>

 <p>